-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 Come dine with us and enjoy a three-course meal, including chef-curated holiday features.

 Mornings are magical this time of year.
-We make them extra warm and fuzzy with a delicious holiday-inspired breakfast, kids' activities and merry music throughout December.
+We make them extra warm and fuzzy with a delicious holiday-inspired breakfast, kids' activities and merry music.

 Click Here to View the Campaign Video